Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Secondly, the ADDIE model simplifies the design of clear and specific learning objectives and materials.
 During the design phase, instructional designers can define the intended outcomes and specify appropriate instructional strategies and assessment methods to achieve those outcomes.
 This ensures the training materials align with the overall instructional goals and objectives.

 To summarise, the ADDIE model offers benefits such as identifying best practice principles, facilitating high-quality course design, and measuring the training programme's outcomes.
-By following this systematic approach, instructional designers can create effective and engaging instructional materials that meet the needs of learners.
+By following this systematic approach, instructional designers can create engaging instructional materials that meet the needs of learners.

 Understanding Limitations: Disadvantages of the ADDIE Model